There are some great restaurants on Caye Caulker Island, a small island off the north-central coast of Belize.

 The restaurant itself is on the second story along the backside of a decrepit building.
 Part of it is covered, and part is open-air.
-We sat in the open air part and got eaten up by sand flies, so when you go, wear long sleeves and long pants.
+We sat in the outdoor portion of the building and got eaten up by sand flies, so when you go, wear long sleeves and long pants.

 Now on the positive side – the food and prices were fantastic!
 Our first meal at the Little Kitchen cost $20US.
 Here’s what we got: lobster ceviche, salbutes (which are puffed deep-fried tortillas covered in toppings), jerk chicken, two bottles of water, one beer and one banana colada!

 I highly recommend The Little Kitchen, but if you go at night, take a flashlight and at least one companion.
 It is not a place you want to explore alone at night.
 The street it sits on evidently does not have a name, so you’ll need to ask someone how to get there.
 See The Little Kitchen on Trip Advisor.

 Syd’s – Middle St.

-Syd’s serves good food at great prices.
-They are known for their fried chicken, which is just $4.50US.
-I sampled the fried shrimp and chicken tostadas ($2.50US), which were both also excellent.
+Syd’s serves good food at great prices and is well-known for its fried chicken, which is a bargain at around $5US.
+I sampled the fried shrimp and chicken tostadas, which were both also excellent.
 My husband loves this place – we ate there twice during the week and got take-out from there twice more.
 It deserves its place on our list of Caye Caulker restaurants.
 See Syd’s on Trip Advisor.

 Rainbow Grill & Bar – Front St.

 At the Rainbow Grill and Bar, we both had only so-so burgers.
 But to be fair, burgers are never good when we travel outside the US – they’re simply not the same.
 Maybe we should have tried something a little more adventurous.
 We did not go back a second time but feel that it still deserves to be on this list of places to eat in Caye Caulker.
 See Rainbow Grill & Bar on Trip Advisor.

 La Cubana – Front St.